Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 - Please be sure to note the build status of your PR reported by the Codemagic CI
 - Once your pull request has been approved, please merge into master.

+- If you are not a part of the team, you can still work on the code by clicking on the `Fork` option in this page.
+- Once you have forked it, you would be able to clone it and work on it.
+- To create a pull request, you would have to push your local changes back to your account.
+- You would then find the option to `Compare and Pull Request`.
+- Please follow the instructions above on how to submit a pull request.

 ## Authors

 * Gregg Miller - Initial Development and ideas